 The Articles currently provide for a maximum of 13 Directors to be in office at any one time (increased from the original maximum of 9 by the Members at the January 2008 AGM).
-During the period 1st April 2003 to 31st March 2013 a total of 287 individuals have served as Directors of Careers England as shown below (including the Directors appointed to fill casual vacancies during the 2012-13 year and the newly-appointed Directors from the February 2013 AGM), of whom only 1 (Paul Chubb) continues to serve from the original Board.
+A minimum of 3 Directors are required in post to conduct business.
+During the period 1st April 2003 to 31st March 2014 a total of 31 individuals have served as Directors of Careers England as shown below (including the Directors appointed to fill casual vacancies during the 2013-14 year and the newly-appointed Directors from the February 2014 AGM), of whom only 1 (Paul Chubb) continues to serve from the original Board.